dialoguemd/covid-19/src/regions/ca/info/common/prevent-infection.md

 ### Cleaning

-Health Canada has published a list of hard surface disinfectants that are likely to be effective for use against coronavirus (COVID-19).
+Coronaviruses are one of the easiest types of viruses to kill with the appropriate disinfectant product when used according to the label directions.
+Health Canada has published a [list of hard surface disinfectants](https://www.canada.ca/en/health-canada/services/drugs-health-products/disinfectants/covid-19/list.html) that are likely to be effective for use against COVID-19.

-Although they do not claim to kill viruses such as COVID-19, cleaners can play a role in helping limit the transfer of microorganisms.
-Health Canada recommends cleaning often, using either regular household cleaners or diluted bleach (1 part bleach to 9 parts water) the following high-touch surfaces:
+Although they do not claim to kill COVID-19, cleaners can play a role in limiting the transfer of microorganisms.
+Health Canada recommends cleaning high-touch surfaces often, using either regular household cleaners or diluted bleach.
+This bleach solution should be prepared according to the instructions on the label or in a ratio of 1 teaspoon (5 mL) per cup (250 mL).
+Directions are based on bleach that is 5% sodium hypochlorite, to give a 0.1% sodium hypochlorite solution.

+These surfaces include:

 - toys
 - toilets